haimbilia/BuyHub/readme.txt

     => 062336 - iOS: When the user tries to remove the reward points, Incorrect message is coming.
-[APP] => 062606 - on checkout app page base payment current amount not coming [9.3.1] => 062668 - Stripe pay won't charge correctly if payment amount belongs to Zero Decimal currency
+[APP] => 062606 - on checkout app page base payment current amount not coming [9.3.1] => 062668 - Stripe pay won't charge correctly if payment amount belongs to Zero Decimal currency => 062400	Admin UI: Admin is not able to switch between languages smoothly

 Known Issues and Problems :
     => 82248 : Renaming existing DPO Payment Gateway to Paygate as it belongs to South Africa linked with Dpo Group.